Skip To Product Info

 • Origin: Southeast Asia, China, Taiwan, India

-• Height: 2-6 meters (depending on pruning)
+• Height at maturity: 2-6 meters (depending on pruning)

-• Width: 1-3 meters
+• Width at maturity: 1-3 meters

 • Growth rate: Medium to fast